 Committees and Task Forces

 WSSDA’s standing (member-elected) committees are the Legislative Committee, the Nominating Committee, the Resolutions Committee and the Interscholastic Activities Committee.
-Advisory committees include the Annual Conference Planning Committee, the Task Force on Small Schools Issues, the Task Force on Urban-Suburban Schools Issues, and the Trust Lands Task Force.
+Advisory committees include the Annual Conference Planning Committee, the Task Force on Small Schools Issues, and the Trust Lands Task Force.
 Other task forces and work groups are established on a time-limited basis to address specific issues.